Muffinmaker2/AmalgamLoader64Bit/README.md

 ## Options

-Fedoraloader allows some options to be set via command line arguments.
+Amalgamloader allows some options to be set via command line arguments.
 To use them, create a shortcut to the loader and add the arguments to the target field.

 | Argument | Description |